mlfitz2/ReadMe-Generator/AutoGeneratedReadMe.md

 ## Description

-test
+It is a super useful application

 ## Installation

-test
+Simply download and it's ready to use!

 ## Usage

-test
+Very easy to use

 ## Contributing

-test
+Anyone can contribute

 ## Tests

-test
+Very easy to test

 ## License

-This project is under the MIT license.
+License of MyProject: GLI

 ## Questions

 Have any questions?
-Please send them to test.
+Please send them to mlfitz2@gmail.com.
-This project's code can be viewed at https://github.com/test.
+This project's code can be viewed at https://github.com/mlfitz2.